EvgenyMuryshkin/Quokka.RISCV.CS2CPP/README.md

 There are 3 parts
 * FirmwareSource - all source files that will be send to compilation with RISCV.
 * FirmwareOutput - everything that was produced by compilation (bin, elf, map etc)
-* HardwareSource - verilog output, where PicoRV32 is integrated with external registers and memory block on a bus.
+* HardwareSource - verilog output, where PicoRV32 is integrated with external registers and memory blocks on a bus.

 There are [default integration templates](https://github.com/EvgenyMuryshkin/Quokka.RISCV.Docker.Server/tree/master/Quokka.RISCV.Integration/Resources).
 You can override them if required.